paliouras/pycpu/README.md

 start demoCPU.py
 It loads pycpu assembly stored in assembly.txt

-Practice your python skills by additing some file-explore-style functionality.
+Practice your python skills by, for example, adding some file-explore-style functionality to read assembly files, etc.

 Several people have contributed to this project (TBA).